 How Long Do I Need to Arrive Before the Start of My Colosseum Tour?

 You need to head to the Gates of the Colosseum (Sperone Valadier) to gain entrance to the Colosseum with your pre-booked ticket.
 Be aware that whether you have a skip the line ticket or not, you still need to go through the Colosseum’s security and navigate to your rendez-vous point.
 It is impossible to skip all the queues!

 To do this comfortably, you need to allow 20 minutes before your tour starts.
 On the website, they advise 15 minutes but from our experience 20 minutes is better and will cause you less stress.

 What are the Colosseum Opening Times?

-The Colosseum is open every day as follows:
+The Colosseum is open every day (apart from Christmas Day) as follows: